12th SS Panzer Division Hitlerjugend: Normandy

 At 10:00 hours on 7 June, the 25th SS Panzergrenadier Regiment, along with 50 Panzer IV tanks of the 12th SS Panzer Regiment, arrived and moved into position north-west of Caen.
 Supported by a battalion of artillery (3rd Battalion, 12th SS Panzer Regiment), this battle group was ordered to stop the Canadian advance and drive through to the coast, a few kilometres away.
+When the 9th Canadian Brigade was spotted moving across their front, Meyer ordered an attack.
+The Canadians were forced back two miles and the III Battalion took Buron, the other Battalions made similar gains.
+At that point Allied artillery intervened - both field artillery and gunfire from battleships at sea - and the German advance slowed and stopped.

 They failed to break through the Canadians around Buron, a kilometre to the north.
-Meyer countermanded the divisional commander's order on his own initiative, feeling that objective unrealistic and hoped merely to stop the flow of Canadian units inland until the situation could be stabilized.
+Meyer countermanded the divisional commander's order on his own initiative, his flanks were exposed and enemy armoured units were appearing, feeling that objective unrealistic and hoped merely to stop the flow of Canadian units inland until the situation could be stabilized.

 The attack by the division was supposed to have been supported by the 21st Panzer Division but they could not disengage from fighting the British 3rd Infantry Division and were still at Couvre.
-Casualties of the 25th SS Panzergrenadier Regiment amounted to about 300 men, while 15 tanks from the 12th SS Panzer Regiment were also destroyed.
+Casualties of the 25th SS Panzergrenadier Regiment amounted to about 300 men and 15 tanks from the 12th SS Panzer Regiment were destroyed.
 Late on 7 June, the 26th SS Panzergrenadier Regiment under command of SS-Obersturmbannfuhrer Wilhelm Mohnke arrived on the battlefield.
 Meyer had pushed back one part of the Canadian advance but to the west, the 7th Canadian Infantry Brigade had occupied a group of small villages three kilometres into the German line.
 The 26th Panzergrenadier Regiment crossed behind Meyer's regiment and took post to the west.
 The 1st Battalion launched an attack towards Norrey-en-Bessin, defended by the Regina Rifles, 7th Canadian Infantry Brigade, 3rd Canadian Division.
 Their orders were to overrun the Canadians and force a deep wedge between them and the British to the west.
 No reconnaissance of the Canadian positions was done and the infantry met intense defensive fire from firmly established positions.